ihh/schooz/README.txt

 Thus, an action function dynamically constructs its possible successor actions, embedded within a text that (semantically) describes the immediate consequences of the action.

+Actions need not be "pure" functions; in fact, they will generally have side-effects that advance the story.

 (d) Pushdown automata.
 As a convenience for world-building, the library implements named state-machines with stacks (pushdown automata).